dotstar/aws-multi-region-bc-dr-workshop/lab-1-xray/README.md

 ### Checkpoint

 Congratulations!!!
-You've successfully instrumented the Like service to enable tracing.
+You've successfully tested AWS X-Ray.
 You also used filter expressions to group important trace data.
 This data gets reported to CloudWatch as a metric which you can use for operational dashboards and setting up alarms.
 On to the next lab!

 Proceed to [Lab 2](../lab-2-agg)!

 [*^ back to top*](#lab-1-distributed-tracing-with-AWS-X-Ray)

-## Participation

-We encourage participation; if you find anything, please submit an [issue](https://github.com/aws-samples/aws-multi-region-bc-dr-workshop/issues).
-However, if you want to help raise the bar, submit a [PR](https://github.com/aws-samples/aws-multi-region-bc-dr-workshop/pulls)!

 <!--## License